Jewel Quest: Jewel Quest

-Jewel Quest has 180 levels and is set within the Mayan culture.
-There are 36 grids and they are played through, in succession, five times, with each play-through adding a new level of difficulty.
+Jewel Quest has 180 levels and is set within the Mayan culture in 1942, according to the game's ingame diary entries.
+There are 36 grids, divided unevenly into five stages, and they are played through, in succession, five times, with each play-through adding a new level of difficulty.
 During the first run-through, "Explorer," the player is given pieces of storyline in the form of "journal entries" to read after completing each grid, with an additional snippet before the beginning of each level.
 After playing the 36th grid, the totem "speaks" in addition to there being a written blurb.
 After the "Explorer" level, new information is given only at the end of the 36th level, and once after playing the 1-2 grid during the second run-through.
 All other "journal entries" are quotes or sayings to encourage the player.
 Likewise, if the player fails to complete a level within the time frame, encouraging quotes will be used.

 Jewel Quest II

 Jewel Quest II has 180 levels.
 After each level, the player advances along a map representing a journey in Africa.
 Additional jewels are added.
-Again, there are 36 boards to play, with each play-through increasing in difficulty.
+Again, there are 36 boards, unevenly divided into five stages, to play, with each play-through increasing in difficulty.
 For Jewel Quest II, the boards are not necessarily the same as in the previous play-through.
 Also, while in the original Jewel Quest, blank squares are obstacles, the player is allowed to move jewels into empty squares in the grid in Jewel Quest II, introducing new strategy.
-The player's character is revealed to be named Rupert Pack, and the story revolves around him searching for a "Legendary Jewel Board" in Africa, as well as a romantic subplot with a woman named "Emma Swimmingly" and a villain named "Sebastian Grenard."
+The player's character is revealed to be named Rupert Pack, and the story, set in the 1940s, revolves around him searching for a "Legendary Jewel Board" in Africa, as well as a romantic subplot with a woman named "Emma Swimmingly" and a villain named "Sebastian Grenard."
 Emma and Sebastian each receive their own first-person text entries for an entire play-through, though the final play-through is given by Rupert.
 The background reflects the location of the characters within the story.

 Jewel Quest III

+Set in 1952, Jewel Quest III revolves around Rupert and his now-wife Emma traveling the world in order to find a cure for their daughter Natalie, who was afflicted by blindness.
 Jewel Quest III's levels range throughout the world.
 The new globe interface allows the player to select from different regions to play.
 Central America, South America, Iceland, Europe, Africa, China, East Asia, Australia, Pacific Northwest, and The Hawaiian Islands are the regions.
 In each region, there are several locations to choose from and each level has multiple passes.
+Unlike in the first 2 Jewel Quest games, Jewel Quest III has neither a life nor scoring system.
 New to Jewel Quest III is that some of the jewels have special properties.